Last updated June 2021

 The bill gives the National Institute of Standards and Technology (NIST) the authority to oversee IoT cybersecurity risks for equipment bought by the federal government.

-Specifically, the text mandates NIST to issue guidelines dealing with security development, identity management, upgrade, and configuration management for IoT products.
+Specifically, the text mandates NIST to issue security development, identity management, upgrade, and configuration management guidelines for IoT products.

 It requires that any purchase by the federal government comply with these recommendations.
 Manufacturers not adopting these guidelines would be turned down by the vast federal government markets.